iron-fish/website/docs/onboarding/rpc/wallet.md

 ## wallet/getAccountTransactions

 Returns transactions for an account.
+The default account is used if no account is provided.

 #### Request